brejdol/networkundertaker/_posts/2023-04-09-Shortest-Path-Bridging--part-1.md

 IS-IS doesn't ride on top of IP like OSPF or BGP by the way.
 It has its own IP protocol: 124.
 So SPB is using the IS-IS control plane messaging, very much like how MP-BGP extensions is handling the EVPN underlay within the BGP protocol.

-__In practice, an SPB node doesn't need any IP set for SPB to work, even when providing L3 services to IP packets__ (Although some losers seems to like to have a management IP for some reason...).
+__In practice, an SPB node doesn't need any IP set for SPB to work, even when providing L3 services to IP packets.__
+(Although some losers seems to like to have a management IP for some reason...).

 In part 2, we will set up the BVLANS, enable the SPB service, and add links, effectively creating the SPB backbone/underlay.